 Phone: (02) 9160 9712

-Next time you find yourself on Crown Street looking for something fun to do, head to Nour for their bottomless brunch.
-They serve up a traditional Lebanese brunch banquet alongside your choice of bottomless rosé, cocktails or beer.
-The beautiful setting and good vibes will have you coming back for more.
+Next time you find yourself on Crown Street looking for something fun to do, head to Nour for the bottomless brunch.
+Featuring a traditional Lebanese brunch banquet alongside your choice of bottomless rosé, cocktails or beer, the beautiful setting and good vibes will have you coming back for more.

-Price: from $89pp for banquet, add bottomless drinks from $39pp
+Price: from AUD$89pp for banquet, add bottomless drinks from AUD$39pp

 Address: 3/490 Crown St, Surry Hills